Pylons/pyramid/docs/narr/unittesting.rst

 this view function will result in an error.
 When a :mod:`repoze.bfg` application starts normally, it will create an application registry from the information it finds in the application's ``configure.zcml`` file.
-If this application registry is not created and populated (e.g. with ``bfg:view`` statements), such as when you invoke application code via unit tests, :mod:`repoze.bfg` API functions will tend to fail.
+But if this application registry is not created and populated (e.g. with ``bfg:view`` statements), like when you invoke application code via a unit test, :mod:`repoze.bfg` API functions will tend to fail.

 The testing API provided by ``repoze.bfg`` allows you to simulate various application registry registrations for use under a unit